-An asset's recoverable amount is the higher of fair value less costs to sell and value in use.
-Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's length transaction between knowledgeable and willing parties.
+An asset's recoverable amount is the higher of fair value less costs of disposal and value in use.
+Fair value is determined as the price that would be received to sell an asset in an orderly transaction between market participants.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 If the recoverable amount of an asset or cash generating unit is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in the profit or loss for the period.